 - The number of ideas suggested by the team over a period of time

-- The percent of the ideas turned into experiments
+- The percentage of the ideas turned into experiments

 - Dedicated time for the experiments